 This course will continue the analysis of the balance sheet and will also review the preparation of the cash flow statement.
 Advanced measurement and disclosure issues relating to the financial statements will also be examined.

 BUS 326 LEGAL ENVIRONMENT OF ORGANIZATIONS

-Prerequisite: Junior standing.
+Prerequisite: Junior standing

-A survey of substantive private law, business associations, labor-management agreements, government regulations, and international law as they affect American business policies, practices and ethics.
+Substantive private law, business associations, labor-management agreements, government regulations, and international law as they affect American business policies, practices and ethics are covered in this course.